elbonian/Aether-Capstone-19-20/Frontend/README.md

 3. Run the command 'node server.js' in the /Frontend directory where server.js is located to start the server.

 4. Navigate to localhost:8080 in your browser.

+# Code documentaon can be found by opening the index.html file located in the /Documentation directory